Vera-Firefly/Pojav-Glow-Worm/README.md

 - Thanks to [MCHeads](https://mc-heads.net) for providing Minecraft avatars.

 ## More
-* If you want a different experience, try experimental version:[Pojav EXP](https://github.com/Vera-Firefly/PojavLauncher-Experimental-Edition)
+* If you want a different experience, try some of the other good ones:[Pojav ZH](https://github.com/HopiHopy/PojavZH)